-By the way, even when the equipment was purchased from Automatic Electric, the Bell System spoke of the system as the "step by step" system (often abbreviated as "SXS") rather than the "Strowger" system.
+By the way, even when the equipment was purchased from Automatic Electric, the Bell System spoke of the system as the "step by step" system (often abbreviated as "SXS") rather than the "Strowger" system ("Strowger" being a trademark of Automatic Electric).
 And from here on, I will often refer to it as such.